mainlp/NorSID/experiments_noise/README.md

 ## Preparations

-For adapting MaChAmp to allow loading NorBERT, see the readme in experiments_baselines.
+For adapting MaChAmp to allow loading NorBERT, see the readme in `../experiments_baselines`.

 Add character-level noise to the machine-translated Norwegian training data.
 The noised versions will be saved as `../data/b_projectedTrain_noise_{05,10,15,20,25}{a,b,c}.conll` (where the noise levels are 5, 10, 15, 20, or 25%, and a/b/c mark three different random runs).
 ```